Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Before you speak, ask yourself, is it kind, is it necessary, is it true, does it improve the silence?"
+> "The secret of success lies not in doing your own work, but in recognizing the right man to do it."
-> — **Sathya Sai Baba**
+> — **Andrew Carnegie**

 ---